Frequently Asked Questions

 Do you provide medication-assisted treatment for addiction?

 Yes, we offer medication-assisted treatment when appropriate.
-Our medical professionals may use medications to help manage cravings and withdrawal symptoms, enhancing the chances of successful recovery.
+At Relief in Cambridge, MA, our medical professionals may use medications to help manage cravings and withdrawal symptoms, improving the likelihood of a successful recovery.

 Is my privacy and confidentiality assured during treatment?